WHY PAPERWEIGHT?

 BEAUTY + HEFT

-Paperweights carry not only the heft to protect a stack of papers from a breeze coming through the window, but, for me, also hold the heft of history we have both shaped and weathered.
+Paperweights carry not only the heft to protect a stack of papers from a breeze coming through the window, but also hold the heft of history we have both shaped and weathered.
 And they do their jobs with joyful, often exuberant beauty.
 They aren’t there to blend in or hide, and they keep important ideas from blowing away.

 • Assortment of colorful round glass paperweights on a wood desk.